The Source Editor for Confluence Server allows the user to edit Confluence page XHTML using a browser based editor.

 You can access the source editor when editing pages, blog posts, and even comments.

-You must be logged in and have editing privileges in order to edit Confluence page source.
+You must be logged in and have editing privileges to edit the Confluence page source.
 You also cannot edit the source of a page that has not been created yet.

 Editing Confluence Source